soravux/skylibs/README.md

 Available methods:

 - `.copy()`: Deepcopy the instance.
-- `.solidAngles()`: Computes the per-pixel solid angles of the current representaiton.
+- `.solidAngles()`: Computes the per-pixel solid angles of the current representation.
 - `.convertTo(targetFormat)`: Convert to the `targetFormat`.
 - `.rotate(format, rotation)`: Rotate the environment map using format DCM.
 Soon will support Euler Angles, Euler Vector and Quaternions.
 - `.resize(targetSize)`: Resize the environment map.
 Be cautious, this function does not ensure energy is preserved!